 When you have untreated hearing loss, the speech signals coming in to your brain are degraded, so your brain must work harder to process them.
 When more brain resources are used for understanding sounds, other brain tasks such as memory and comprehension can suffer.

-When hearing improves people see vast improvements in their social, emotional, and physical well-being.
+When hearing improves, people see vast improvements in their social, emotional, and physical well-being.
 It’s important to speak with a qualified audiology doctor to evaluate which audiological services will help make you hear better.

-OUR EXPERIENCED DOCTORS OF AUDIOLOGY ARE SPECIFICALLY TRAINED TO ASSESS AND TREAT ALL HEARING RELATED ISSUES THROUGH OUR 4 STEP PROCESS.
+OUR EXPERIENCED DOCTORS OF AUDIOLOGY ARE SPECIFICALLY TRAINED TO ASSESS AND TREAT ALL HEARING RELATED ISSUES THROUGH OUR 4 STEP DIAGNOSTIC HEARING TEST.

 Discuss General and Medical History

 Results and Recommendations

 Concerned about your child’s hearing?
-Bluegrass Hearing Clinic specializes in pediatric hearing testing and services.
+Bluegrass Hearing Clinic in Kentucky specializes in pediatric hearing test services.

 Your child’s communication skills begin developing immediately.
 Indications that hearing senses are not advancing in newborns and infants are red flags there may be a development issue.